dagster-io/dagster/docs/sphinx/sections/api/apidocs/types.rst

 .. currentmodule:: dagster

-Dagster includes facilities for typing the input and output values of ops ("runtime" types).
+Dagster includes facilities for typing the input and output values of ops, also known as "runtime" types.

 .. _builtin: